Who We Are

 The LFO’s annual report includes a description of its activities for the year, as well as audited financial statements.

 The LFO was created by the Law Society Act in 1974.
 Highlights from the past 40 years demonstrate the LFO’s commitment and success in finding new and creative ways to enhance access to justice.

 The Law Foundation of Ontario is governed by a volunteer board of trustees and supported by a staff team.

 The Foundation created the Guthrie Award in 1996 to honour H. Donald Guthrie who served as Chair of the Foundation for 13 years.
 The Guthrie Award recognizes outstanding individuals and organizations for their contributions to access to justice and excellence in the legal profession.

 Roy & Ria McMurtry Endowment

-In 2005, the LFO created an endowment in honour of the former Chief Justice of Ontario, the Honourable Roy McMurtry, and his wife Ria.
-The endowment currently funds two scholarships.
-One is for for youth at risk of becoming involved in the criminal justice system.
-The other is for a student attending an Ontario law school.
+In 2005, the Foundation created an endowment in honour of the former Chief Justice of Ontario, the Honourable Roy McMurtry, and his wife Ria.
+The endowment funds scholarships for youth at risk of becoming involved in the criminal justice system and a student attending an Ontario law school.

 How Lawyers and Paralegals Contribute to Access to Justice

 Ontario’s lawyers and paralegals contribute to access to justice in many ways.
 In addition to generating income for The Law Foundation of Ontario from interest on mixed trust accounts, lawyers…